Pregnancy: Physical Changes After Delivery

 If you still have discomfort, you may try the following:

 - Apply ice packs.

 - Express some milk before feeding your baby.

-- Use pain medication as directed by your healthcare provider.
+- Use an anti-inflammatory such as ibuprofen, as directed by your healthcare provider, to reduce swelling.

 - Wear a supportive bra.

-Seek help from your healthcare provider or lactation consultant if this continues to be a problem for you.
+Seek help from your healthcare provider, lactation consultant, attend a lactation support group, or call the lactation hotline if this continues to be a problem for you.
 If there is one area that is red and wedge-shaped and toward the nipple, it could be an infection.
 Call your healthcare provider if you suspect an infection.